Topics included in this article:

 Color Search

-Color Search allows users to search video for specific clothing and vehicle colors, making it easier to pinpoint specific people or vehicles without scrubbing through hours of footage.
+Color Search allows users to search historical footage for specific clothing and vehicle colors, making it easier to pinpoint specific people or vehicles without scrubbing through hours of footage.

-To see an example of how to enable this feature scroll down to the Enabling Features section below.
+To see how to enable this feature, see the Enabling Features section below.

 Face Recognition

-This feature allows the camera to detect faces that pass by the camera.
-It depends a lot on the camera mount, and how much detail can be seen of a person.
-General rule of thumb is that "if the face is not human distinguishable, then it isn't going to be recognized by the camera".
-The way that face recognition works is the camera first identifies a human, takes a screen shot of the human, and then searches the cropped image for a face.
-To learn more about managing this feature visit Managing Facial Recognition
+This feature allows the camera to detect faces that pass by its field of view.
+The success of this feature is heavily dependent on camera positioning and how much detail can be seen of a person.
+A general rule of thumb is that "if a face cannot be easily identified by a human, then it will not be recognized by the camera."
+Our facial recognition works by first identifying a human, taking a screenshot of the person, then searching the cropped image for a face.
+To learn more about managing this feature, visit Managing Facial Recognition.

 License Plate Recognition (LPR)

-This feature provides the capability to recognize license plates as they pass through the field of view, and log the plate into the console.
-Like face recognition, it is dependent on which camera and the mounting location.
-General rule of thumb is that "if the vehicle is not human distinguishable, then it isn't going to be recognized by the camera".
-The way that LPR works is the camera first identifies a vehicle, takes a screen shot of the vehicle, and then searches the cropped image for a plate.
-To learn more about LPR check out our other article Managing License Plate Recognition
+This feature enables cameras to recognize license plates as they pass through their field of view and log the plate into the console.
+Similar to Facial Recognition, License Plate Recognition heavily depends on the camera used and its mounting positioning.
+The general rule of thumb is that "if the vehicle cannot be easily distinguished by a human, then it will not be recognized by the camera."
+LPR works similarly to Facial Recognition: the camera first identifies a vehicle, takes a screenshot of the vehicle, and then searches the cropped image for a license plate.
+To learn more about LPR, check out our other article, Managing License Plate Recognition (LPR).

 People Counting